Jamil Merrell

-Jamil Merrell (born May 9, 1990) is an American former football defensive lineman.
+Jamil Merrell (May 9, 1990 – July 7, 2026) was an American football defensive lineman.
 He played college football at Rutgers University and attended Hodgson Vo-Tech High School in Newark, Delaware.
 He was also a member of the Brooklyn Bolts, Chicago Bears, Los Angeles KISS, and Colorado Crush.

 Early life

 Merrell attended Hodgson Vo-Tech High School, where he played with his twin brother Jamal.

 College career

 Merrell played for the Rutgers Scarlet Knights from 2009 to 2013.